-In this mode, the Ethernet Module's IP Address comes from an OCS register.
-The IP Address Register parameter indicates which 32-bit OCS registers to read the IP Address from.
-The static IP Address parameter is not used in this situation, except to set the Default IP Address in non-volatile memory.
+In this mode, the Ethernet Module's IP Address comes from the specified OCS Register, which can be dynamically changed (written) by the application at any time.
+The static IP Address Default Setting parameter is not used in this situation, except to set the Default IP Address in non-volatile memory.

-Note: Every time an I/O configuration is successfully downloaded to an OCS with an Ethernet Module, the static IP Address, Net Mask and Default Gateway parameters are stored in non-volatile memory.
-In the event of a future unsuccessful I/O configuration download, the Ethernet Module will communicate using these 3 stored parameters.
+Note: Every time an Ethernet Module Configuration is successfully downloaded to an OCS, the IP Address, Net Mask and Gateway parameters' Default Settings are stored in non-volatile memory.
+In the event of a future unsuccessful configuration download, the Ethernet Module will communicate using these 3 stored parameters.
 This is done in an effort to minimize potential loss of communication, which would require direct on-site intervention to correct.